lw8192/Red-Team-Dev/C/Interview_Prep.md

 Checksum: divide buffer into binary string of a block size, add the strings together.
 Checksum = 1s complement of that value.

+## Bitwise Operations
+1 byte = 8 bits, 2 bytes = 16 bits, 4 bytes = 32 bits, 8 bytes = 64 bits
+Signed / unsigned numbers.
+Signed: highest bit is the signed bit, 1 = negative, 0 = non negative.
+Unsigned - all digits are used, can't represent negative numbers, can rep 2x the value of a signed int.
+C - default is signed.
+Binary representation of a number - machine number is signed number.
+Inverse of a number - flipped bits if negative, except for the sign bit.
+2s complement of a number = flipped bits + 1
+Bitwise operators:
+AND - & (true if both bits are set)
+OR - | (true if 1 of the bits is set)
+XOR - ^ (true if the bits are not the same)
+NOT - ~ (flips bits)
+Shifts: arithmatic and logical shifts.
+Left shift: << shifts to the left, high bits are discarded and low bits are 0.
+Arithmatic and logical shifts are the same.
+Shift to left by k - like computing 2^k, but still need to be aware of overflow.
+Right shift: >> shifts to the right.
+Arithmatic: filled in bits are the highest bit.
+Logically: filled in bits are 0.
+In C - signed types shift arithmatic right, unsigned types shift logical right.
+Like division - arithmatic right by k = num / 2^k.

 # Reverse Engineering Interview Prep
 Process injection: CreateRemoteThread
 Process migration: